Developers

 No Auth Required

 Open from day one.
-No API keys, no OAuth flows, no sign-up walls.
+No API keys, no sign-up walls, and no setup steps.
 Fetch and go — every endpoint is publicly accessible.

 Semantic by Default

-Every response ships with titles, descriptions, keywords, and URIs — ready for knowledge graphs, vector databases, and LLM context windows.
-Rich semantic context built in from the start.
+Every response includes titles, descriptions, keywords, and URIs — ready for knowledge graphs, vector databases, and LLM context.

 Cache-Friendly